 On a day-to-day basis, I like this model.
 I think the comfort feeds well into wearing it for longer durations and I’d grab these over other Reebok Nanos.
 Plus, I dig the clean-looking exterior of this model and its simplistic construction.

 For shorter runs, this model works fairly well.
-It’s responsive and can tackle shorter runs and still remain fairly comfortable.
-I will say, I would not use this model for longer runs, but for shorter runs, it’s definitely more comfortable than other Nano models.
+It’s responsive, can tackle shorter runs, and remains fairly comfortable.
+I will say, that I would not use this model for longer runs, but for shorter runs, it’s more comfortable than other Nano models.

 Sizing and Fit